 The District is a voluntary participant in the (OCPIF) which is a pooled investment fund program governed by the Orange County Board of Supervisors and is administered by the Orange County Treasurer and Tax Collector.
 Investments in OCPIF are highly liquid, as deposits and withdrawal can be made at any time without penalty.
 The District's fair value of its share in the pool is the same value of the pool shares.
-Information on OCPIF's use of derivative securities in its investment portfolio and OCPIF's and the District's exposure to credit, market, or legal risk are not available.
+Information on OCPIF's use of derivative securities in its investment portfolio are in the County financial statements at www.octreasurer.com.